 NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See Build and Deploy the Quickstarts for complete instructions and additional options.

-Make sure you have started the JBoss Server as described above.
+Make sure you have started the JBoss EAP server as described above.

-Open a command line and navigate to the root directory of this quickstart.
+Open a command prompt and navigate to the root directory of this quickstart.

 Type this command to build and deploy the archive:

 This will deploy target/jboss-payment-cdi-event.war to the running instance of the server.

 If you want to debug the source code or look at the Javadocs of any library in the project, run either of the following commands to pull them into your local repository.
 The IDE should then detect them.